mixmastamyk/out/readme.rst

-The second form may be used also, though it will be a tiny bit slower, since the printf style will be tried first.
+The second form may be used also, though it will be a tiny bit slower, since the printf style is tried first.

 DateTime Format